Everything to see and do in the picturesque Mackay Regional Botanic Gardens.

 - Botanical art demonstration

-- Australian South Sea Islanders Hut open to the public with cultural artifacts on display.
+- Australian South Sea Islanders Hut open to the public with cultural artefacts on display.
 Entry via Ram Chandra Place

 - Australian Wildlife Rescue Service will have baby animals to meet